-- (a) Oversee and review all matters connected with the transfer of the Company's securities. - (b) Resolving the grievances of the security holders of the Company including complaints related to transfer/transmission of shares, non-receipt of annual - report, non-receipt of declared dividends, issue of new/duplicate certificates, general meetings etc.. - (c) Review of adherence to the service standards adopted by the Company in respect of various services being rendered by the Registrar & Share Transfer Agent of the Company. - (d) Review of measures taken for effective exercise of voting rights by shareholders. - (e) Review of the various measures and initiatives taken by the Company for reducing the quantum of unclaimed dividends and ensuring timely receipt of dividend warrants/annual reports/statutory notices by the shareholders of the company. - (f) Carry out any other function as is referred by the Board from time to time or enforced by any statutory notification / amendment or modification as may be applicable.
+(a) Oversee and review all matters connected with the transfer of the Company's securities.

+(b) Resolving the grievances of the security holders of the Company including complaints related to transfer/transmission of shares, non-receipt of annual report, non-receipt of declared dividends, issue of new/duplicate certificates, general meetings etc..

+(c) Review of adherence to the service standards adopted by the Company in respect of various services being rendered by the Registrar & Share Transfer Agent of the Company.

+(d) Review of measures taken for effective exercise of voting rights by shareholders.

+(e) Review of the various measures and initiatives taken by the Company for reducing the quantum of unclaimed dividends and ensuring timely receipt of dividend warrants/annual reports/statutory notices by the shareholders of the company.

+(f) Carry out any other function as is referred by the Board from time to time or enforced by any statutory notification / amendment or modification as may be applicable.

-i) Details of Shareholders' Complaints received and redressed during the year 2021-22:
+i) Details of Shareholders' Complaints received and redressed during the year 2022-23: There is zero compliant received by the company during the year.